-Installing Octopus Server
+Install Octopus Server

 Octopus Server requires access to an SQL Server to use for storing relational data.
 You can create the database ahead of time, or you can let the installer create the database on your behalf.
-Refer to SQL Server Database Requirements for more information on the SQL Server editions supported by Octopus Deploy and installation instructions.
+Refer to SQL Server Database requirements for more information on the SQL Server editions supported by Octopus Deploy and installation instructions.

 You are responsible for the routine maintenance of your Octopus database.
 Performance problems with your SQL Server will make Octopus run and feel slow and sluggish.
 You should implement a routine maintenance plan for your Octopus database.
 Here is a sure guide (free e-book) for maintaining SQL Server.

 You are responsible for taking database backups and testing your disaster recovery plans.
 Refer to Backup and restore for more information about backing up Octopus Deploy and recovering from failure.

 If you are looking for a highly-available database solution, we recommend using Always On Availability Groups.
 Unfortunately, Octopus Server does not support running against a SQL database with Database Mirroring or SQL Replication enabled.

 Octopus should be given its own database - the database should not be shared with any other applications.
 Octopus Server maintains its own schema - it will create the initial database schema upon installation, and it will update the schema when you upgrade Octopus Server.